Karlo-Hosting/JavaDemoBot/README.md

 public class PingCommand extends ListenerAdapter {
 }
 ```
+<em>The ListenerAdapter is created for specific events to recognise.</em>

 37. Next we will have to put in the slash command.
 So put the following in the body of the PingCommand.
 ```java